 In the Model C relationship, a fiscal sponsor:

-Takes on legal liability for those funds;
+• Takes on legal liability for those funds;

-Creates and maintains some accounting records for the project;
+• Creates and maintains some accounting records for the project;

-Fiscal sponsorship is a good solution for organizations (or certain individual projects or events) that only want to do a few small projects over a specified period of time, those who don’t have the time or staff for a lot of organizational administration, or those who need to be able to receive tax-deductible donations while they wait for separate 501(c)(3) nonprofit status approval from the IRS.
+Fiscal sponsorship is a good solution for organizations (or certain individual projects or events) that only want to do a few small projects over a specified period of time, those that don’t have the time or staff for a lot of organizational administration, or those who need to be able to receive tax-deductible donations while they wait for separate 501(c)(3) nonprofit status approval from the IRS.
 Of note, in a Model C relationship, the sponsor only funds projects to the extent that the project is able to raise its own funds.

 Does this make my project or organization a nonprofit?

-No. Your project is a separate legal entity and is not an agent or legal representative of the Arts & Business Council.
+No. Your project or organization is a separate legal entity and is not an agent or legal representative of the Arts & Business Council.
 Your project is responsible for its own tax filings and owns its own work products and equipment.
 Project staff or volunteers do not work for the Arts & Business Council.
-The project is a part of the Arts & Business Council only in the sense that the Arts & Business Council provides enabling support for you to receive funds that would otherwise be inaccessible, as well as some training, educational resources, and administrative guidance.
+The project is a part of the Arts & Business Council only in the sense that the Arts & Business Council provides enabling support for your project to receive funds that would otherwise be inaccessible, as well as some training, educational resources, and administrative guidance.

 Who owns the results of the project?